How do we empower people to feel comfortable in their smart homes and trust their connected devices?

 Build A Brand Platform

-For Connected Product
+For a Connected Product

 The startup Dojo came to us with an exciting challenge: to build one of the first smart home security monitor.
 The aim was to help people control and protect their privacy.
 We engaged with the startup from high-level strategy to execution.
 I helped design the brand and its identity, as well as defining the product experience.
 While the process was fun, it also raised provocative questions about how to protect our privacy in the age of the Internet of Things.